timur-tabi/canterbury-tts/README.md

-# canterbury-tts
-Tabletop Simulator implementation of Canterbury
+# Tabletop Simulator implementation of Canterbury

 Designed by Andrew Parks.
 Published by Quixotic Games.
 © 2013 Quixotic Games LLC.
 All rights reserved.